yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-034_ZIP_Code_Min_Boundary_Validation.md

 2. Enter a valid country name
 3. Enter a valid name
 4. Enter a valid mobile phone number
-5. Enter a value with fewer than 8 characters (for example, 123 or 123456)
+5. Enter a value with fewer than 8 characters in the zip code field (for example, 123 or 123456)
 6. Fill all other required fields
 7. Click on "Submit"